 By car: Roussillon is 47 km / 29 miles east of Avignon, 25 km / 15.5 miles north-east of Cavaillon and 10 km / 6 miles north-west of Apt.

 It's right in the middle of a small pocket of six Most Beautiful Villages of France, the other five being Ansouis, Lourmarin, Ménerbes, Gordes and Venasque.
 If you were short of time, you could drive this entire circuit in under two hours.

 According to the tourist material, the central car-parks are free outside the main season.
 Apparently Roussillon starts its season early, however: a charge (a flat rate for the day) was already being levied when we visited well before Easter.

 If you want to save money (or if you are driving a camper van or caravan, which are prohibited from the centre of Roussillon), there's a free car-park 800 metres / 870 yards to the north of the village.
 As at many popular tourist destinations in Provence, car-parks are vulnerable to break-ins, so do not leave valuables in your vehicle.

-By bike: Cycling is a popular option here (if you don't mind the hills!) and plenty of companies, such as Cyclomundo, offer guided and self-guided itineraries.
+By bike: Cycling is a popular option here (if you don't mind the hills!) and plenty of companies offer guided and self-guided itineraries.
 If you want to make your own way around, you can plan a route with the help of the Vaucluse Tourist Office's excellent guide to cycling in the region and rent a cycle or electric bike with one of the local bike hire companies.